mattrussi/gitlab-com-runbooks/troubleshooting/large-pull-mirror-queue.md

 1. Under "Running Jobs", pay attention to the `UpdateAllMirrorsWorker`.
 If that has gone flat, then you may need to log the state of the pending pull mirror queue.
 1. Check [Sentry](https://sentry.gitlab.net/gitlab/gitlabcom/) for new 500 errors relating to `UpdateAllMirrorsWorker`.
-1. Follow the instructions in [this snippet](https://gitlab.com/gitlab-com/gl-infra/infrastructure/snippets/1873154) to aggressively enqueue pull mirror jobs.
+1. Check if Redis cpu usage is high using [the redis dashboard](https://dashboards.gitlab.net/d/wccEP9Imk/redis?orgId=1&refresh=1m).
+If it is, the sidekiq slow down is likely related to [this issue](https://gitlab.com/gitlab-com/gl-infra/production/issues/937).
+Follow the instructions in [this snippet](https://gitlab.com/gitlab-com/gl-infra/infrastructure/snippets/1873154) to aggressively enqueue pull mirror jobs.
 This will continue to be necessary until a long-term solution is implemented.